FlorianRaith/SimpleSpigotEconomy/README.md

 Every five minutes all players will get 5% interest to all their accounts.
 Players who kill monsters and feed animals are being rewarded, however players who kill animals and eat meat will lose money from their wallet.
-A config will be auto generated when the plugin starts and there isn't already a config
+A config will be auto generated when the plugin starts if there isn't already a config

 ### Commands